iotaledger/introduction-docs/docs/guides/dev_guide.md

-# Developer Guide to Chrysalis (IOTA 1.5)
+# Developer Guide to Chrysalis

-This is a quick guide meant to help you see the changes you will encounter while developing with the new network.
+This is a quick guide meant to guide you through some of the differences you will encounter while migrating to IOTA Chrysalis.

 ## A note about seeds and addresses

 In Chrysalis, all ternary conversions have been removed which results in a better and faster developer experience.

-Additionally, the WOTS-Signature has been changed to the Ed25519 signature scheme.
-This means that you can now use an address multiple times to send and receive tokens.
+Additionally, the WOTS-Signature has been replaced by a ed25519 signature scheme.
+This means that you can now use an address multiple times to send and receive coins if you wish.

-And with all of these changes, the results encompass a completely different view of addresses and seeds:
+With these changes and the further adoption of industry standards both seeds and addresses will look completely different in IOTA Chrysalis:

 IOTA 1.0 Address